 Best Mold Cleaning Products: What Actually Works on Every Surface

 Bleach does not work on mold.
+(Not sure what you’re cleaning is mold at all?
+Run a photo through a mold detection app first.)
 Use Concrobium Mold Control for hard surfaces, hydrogen peroxide for porous materials, Benefect Decon 30 for professional grade cleaning, and EC3 Mold Solution for chemical sensitive individuals.
 Seal cleaned surfaces with Zinsser primers.
+Removing established growth rather than routine cleaning?
+See our best mold removal products ranking.

 Why bleach does not work on mold (and what every expert says instead)